 Sometimes the simple ideas are still the best!
 When it comes to garden games, anything with a ball will get everyone running around.
 You can play anything from football to catch via piggy in the middle.

 Mud kitchens are outdoor play kitchens for children, and a great way of connecting them to nature and encouraging messy play.
 While you can buy ready-made structures similar to indoor play kitchens, you can also use old household items or anything you might already have in the garden and shed to build your own basic version.
 Just add mud.

 Andy Goldsworthy is a British artist and photographer who is best known for working outside with natural materials.
 Challenge your children to create a garden sculpture and see what they come up with.

 11. Water play

-Warm weather is a great excuse for all kinds of active water play.
-Get the paddling pool out, put some warm soapy water in a deep bowl and have them ‘wash’ toys, give them a paintbrush and have them paint the fence (with water) or dig out the bubble mixture and water guns.
+Warm weather is a great excuse for all kinds of outdoor active water play.
+Get the paddling pool out, put some warm soapy water in a deep bowl and have them ‘wash’ toys, give them a paintbrush and have them paint the fence, with water, or dig out the bubble mixture and water guns.